 These are all normal fears and desires that we have as human beings.

-The core of each type, though, is that this is the DEEPEST, most central fear/desire driving us.
-And if you have a few that you think might be you, you may find that they are interlinked.
+The core of each type, though, is the DEEPEST, most central fear/desire driving us.
+And if you have a few that you think might be you, you may find that they are interlinked!

 I’ll explain more after I share about the types.